 North Carolina Documentary Photography Award.
 2013.

 Graduate tuition waiver, stipend, benefits, and assistantship.
 University of North Carolina.
-August 2012-May 2014.
+2012–2014.

-From “Won’t You Be My Neighbor,” Faculty and Graduate Reading Series.
-University of Pittsburgh.
-September 17, 2014.
+“Won’t You Be My Neighbor,” Faculty and Graduate Reading Series, University of Pittsburgh, September 2014.

 “Ethnographic Fieldwork and Reporting.”
-Lecturer at Duke University’s Center for Documentary Studies.
-September 2013.
+Lecture at Duke University’s Center for Documentary Studies.
+Fall 2013.